shwetakhatra/BPMN-Real-Time-Collaboration-Tool/README.md

 # BPMN Real-Time Collaboration Tool

-A modern, real-time collaborative BPMN (Business Process Model and Notation) diagram editor that enables multiple users to work together on process diagrams simultaneously.
+A collaborative BPMN (Business Process Model and Notation) diagram editor that enables multiple users to work together on process diagrams simultaneously.
 Built with React, TypeScript, FastAPI, and Socket.IO for seamless real-time collaboration.

 ## 📋 Description